blackmann/blackmann.github.io/src/content/blog/this-is-stupid.md

 When people hate their country/group, it's actually the fault of a few people — leadership.
 But people who end up in leadership are just a product of the rest of the people.

 When people love their country, it's also because of a few people.
 A simple example is Ghana Black Stars _of the old_.
 I remember as a kid when people will lift up the Ghana 🇬🇭 flag and put on souvenirs during African and World cups.
 It took a few players to be proud of Ghana.

+> What we get wrong here is that, we don't call these kind of people leaders.
+But they are!

 Shatta Wale got a feature with Beyonce for a soundtrack in Lion King (movie).
 It got Ghanaians proud.